 For its part, the Executive Board has adopted targets for the percentage of women holding positions on the two management levels beneath the Executive Board.
 In determining the management levels and baseline values for the targets to be adopted for this purpose, the circumstances of Berentzen-Gruppe Aktiengesellschaft as the only company affected by the relevant statutory provisions were considered in each case.
-The definition of the two management levels continues to be based on the exercise of managerial duties in the sense of personnel and budget responsibility, as well as the hierarchical classification.
+The definition of the two management levels is based on the hierarchical classification and the exercise of managerial duties in the sense of profit/loss and/or division responsibility and personnel and budget responsibility.